- About Us

 All riders are required to wear approved helmets at all times astride a horse.

 BTSR provides trained wranglers, saddles, tack, safety helmets, cookware, shelter, food, and all the horses and mules.
-Cavalcades ride point to point, single file, at a walk, and stay overnight in cabins or established camps where food, feed, water, cooking gear, disposable plates, cups, and utensils are cached.
+Cavalcades ride point to point, single file, at a walk, and stay overnight in cabins or established camps where food, feed, water, cooking gear, and utensils are cached.
 Adequate shelter will be provided and there are primitive latrines near all overnight stops.

 Cavalcades travel light to maximize trail time, so all loose personal gear (not including bedroll, rain gear, jacket, and water bottles) carried must fit into one saddle bag about the size of a gallon zip-lock bag.
 Riders may not wear backpacks or bladder-packs while astride an animal.
 Drinking water may be carried on the saddle horn, in saddle bags, or as the wrangler directs.
 There are opportunities to refill water bottles, and primitive latrines along the trail.